 'The blob' is a melting pot archetype, the notion of a single culture that benevolently consumes others.
-It is reliably deduced from history and it's origin is a simple perversion of unrelated human ambitions.
-Melting pot or political interests have carefully cultivated this pattern of thought across many melting pot societies in history, and in each case it leads to ever growing conflicts which are resolved by 'assigning mortality' to indigenous interests i.e., killing them.
+It is reliably deduced from history and it's origin is a simple perversion of seemingly unrelated human ambitions.
+Melting pot or political interests have carefully and cooperatively cultivated this pattern of thought across many melting pot societies in history, and in each case it leads to ever growing conflicts which are resolved by 'assigning mortality' to indigenous interests i.e., killing them.

 In distant history, it was necessary for an area's tribes to unite to fight neighboring tribes.